 Isn’t this number way too low for a typical desert that we are used to picture in our minds?
 Absolutely!
-However, the fifth largest national park in the country (after 4 national parks located in Alaska), has little to do with a stereotypical desert covered with endless mountains of golden sand.
-Similar to majority of other deserts, the strong wind of Death Valley continuously moves huge masses of the sands provided by the eroded canyons.
+However, the fifth largest national park in the country (after 4 national parks located in Alaska) has little to do with a stereotypical desert covered with endless mountains of golden sand.
+Similar to the majority of other deserts, the strong wind of Death Valley continuously moves huge masses of the sands provided by the eroded canyons.
 But only a few areas in the park are capable to capture the swirling sand and end their nomadic life between the desert mountains, creating the dunes.

 Extremes in Death Valley

-Besides the sand dunes, Death Valley National Park encompasses below-sea-level salt flats, dry lake bed, sandstone canyons and sliding rocks of Racetrack Playa.
+Besides the sand dunes, Death Valley National Park encompasses below-sea-level salt flats, dry lake bed, sandstone canyons, and sliding rocks of Racetrack Playa.
 Such diversity of the terrain is also responsible for elevation extremes.
 So, for example, Badwater Basin, the lowest spot in Death Valley goes as low as 282 feet below sea level.
 Telescope Peak, on the other hand, reaches the height of 11,049 feet.
 Moreover, the extremes go beyond the elevation and apply to temperature.
 Usually dangerously cold winter months follow summer with its scorching sun.
-It is well-known that the extreme summer heat has killed people in the past.
+It is well-known that the extreme summer heat killed people in the past.